VaishuD28/Cost-Optimization-using-S3-bucket/README.md

   ```
    aws --version
   ```
-# 4. Connect AWS CLI to Your AWS Account
+# 4. Connect AWS CLI to your AWS Account
 * Configure the AWS CLI with your credentials:
 ```
 aws configure